Yuliia-Huza/Data-Portfolio/README.md

   - Cohort analysis of users by first payment month
   - Total revenue & percentage change dynamics
   - New MRR growth and seasonality insights
+  **Results:** Uncovered retention gaps and seasonality patterns, helping to optimize monetization and forecast revenue growth.